|Price||$3.99/mo; 500 GB|

 While it would be nice to have such test results available, the fact that the product comes from the makers of NordVPN makes me more comfortable about their security than I would be if they were a brand-new company without Nord’s deep roots in security.

-As someone who is deeply interested in the privacy and security of his online data, I was disappointed to see that NordLocker still does not support Linux, Android, or iOS devices.
+As someone who is deeply interested in the privacy and security of his online data, I was disappointed during our initial review to see that NordLocker didn’t support Linux, Android, or iOS devices.
+It still doesn’t.

 NordLocker does support the operating systems most general computer users have: Windows 10 64-bit, and Mac OS 10.13 (High Sierra) or higher.

 Each operating system includes three versions of NordLocker: Free, Premium, and Business.

 The Free version and the Premium version are the same, except that the Free version is limited to 3 GB of cloud storage and email support.
 The Premium version gives you 500 GB of cloud storage and 24/7 priority support.

 The Business version of NordLocker can secure important data across the entire business.
 With it, all your organization’s important files can be end to end encrypted and stored safely in the cloud.

 Your employees can easily share encrypted files regardless of their physical location, a major bonus when your staff is forced to work at home.
 Because you have complete access control, even if someone’s laptop gets stolen from the proverbial coffee shop, you can deny the thief access.

 NordLocker Business is designed to help you stay compliant with GDPR and HIPAA requirements.

 NordLocker can be particularly useful in areas where protecting data is paramount, such as the healthcare industry, the education sector, and numerous legal and financial applications.